The University of Toronto defines plagiarism and other academic offences in Section B of the Code of Behaviour on Academic Matters.

 Case 4: Direct Copying from Original Sources, but with Footnotes

 Assembling sentences or passages from various documents and putting a footnote at the end of each sentence or paragraph is still plagiarism.
 None of the words in the passage are your own (and probably very little of the organization, too).

-Consider: One could not copy a $120 text, put a footnote after each sentence and then sell it as his or her original textbook for $60.
-Likewise, you can not do the same with a laboratory report or other assignment.
+Consider this: one could not copy a $120 text, put a footnote after each sentence and then sell it as his or her original textbook for $60.
+Likewise, you cannot do the same with a laboratory report or other assignment.

 Case 5: Borrowing Organization

 This is also fairly common because many introductions, for example, tend to follow the same pattern of organization.
 However, beyond the first sentence or two, there is plenty of room for divergence.

 Avoid the trap of following the organization and content of your source too closely by making sure that you collate the ideas to be presented and then express them in your own fashion.
 You may still follow elements of another author's organization, but make sure that you haven't copied sentences verbatim (Case 3) or paraphrased the original work (Case 2).

 Any time you present a new fact that is not immediately obvious to someone in the field (or at your level of knowledge), you should provide a footnote reference to the source material.
 Ideally, this will be a reference to the primary literature (usually a scientific journal or sometimes a book).

 Some examples of items that need to be referenced/footnoted:

 - Data obtained by other researchers such as the melting point of a chemical compound.